nusnlp/neuqe/README.md

     -ssuf src -hsuf hyp -scoresuf $SCORE_SUFFIX \
     -pemodel $PRED_MODEL_PATH $EST_MODEL_PATH -metrics pc rmse -outdir $OUT_DIR
 ```
-If you want to use multiple estimators while testing, use multiple `-pemodel` flags specifying the path to each predictor-estimator model.
+If you want to use multiple estimators while testing, use multiple `-pemodel` flags specifying the paths to each predictor-estimator model pair.

+## Pre-trained Models

+For downloading the pre-trained models used for quality estimation of grammatical error correction for EMNLP 2018 paper, run the `download_models.sh` script inside `examples/gec_emnlp18/` directory.

 ## License